Seeing Double Sled Dog Racing

 Seeing Double Smiles!

 Anna and Kristy always enjoy meeting local village youngsters as they work their way along the Iditarod trail.
 Starting in the 2020 Iditarod, the twins went an extra mile by planning ahead and putting care packs in most of their drop bags.
 These thoughtful packs each contained some stickers and a brand new toothbrush!
 They were given to children in these remote Alaska villages to not only to bring them a smile but also to promote dental awareness and good oral hygiene.
-We plan to make this an annual campaign with the help of supporters within the dental community.
+We hope to make this a regular campaign with the help of supporters within the dental community.

 These were the package inserts for 2020.